 Applicants must be graduates of accredited undergraduate institutions and be admitted by the Graduate Office either as a degree-program or unclassified graduate student.
 Students wishing to apply for the certificate program must submit a writing sample explaining how they plan to use the Diversity Certificate in their careers.
-This document is required from degree-program and unclassified graduate students and must be submitted directly to Dr. Alan Marcus (http://catalog.msstate.edu/ graduate/colleges-degree-programs/arts-sciences/history/#diversity-director).
-International students must obtain a TOEFL (Test of English as a Foreign Language) score of 625 PBT (263 CBT or 106 iBT) or an IELTS (International English Language Testing Systems) score of 8.0 or better.
+This document is required from degree-program and unclassified graduate students and must be submitted directly to Dr. Alan Marcus (p.
+87).
+International students must obtain a TOEFL (Test of English as a Foreign Language)

+score of 625 PBT (263 CBT or 106 iBT) or an IELTS (International English Language Testing Systems) score of 8.0 or better.